 Due to The Great Video Game Crash of 1983, Warner Communications broke the company up in 1984.
-The video game and computer divisions were sold to a small company called Tramiel Technologies, founded by Commodore founder Jack Tramiel (born Jacek Trzmiel), the founder and former CEO of Commodore Business Machines, who had been pushed out of his old company the previous year; he renamed his company to Atari Corporation.
-The arcade division was retained as a new company called Atari Games Inc., retaining most of Atari's arcade programmers and designers.
-Many divisions, such as a telecom division called Ataritel) were scuttled entirely.
+The video game and computer divisions were sold to a small company called Tramiel Technologies, founded by Jack Tramiel (born Jacek Trzmiel), the founder and former CEO of Commodore Business Machines, who had been pushed out of his old company the previous year; he renamed his company to Atari Corporation.
+The arcade division was retained and spun out as a new company called Atari Games Inc., retaining most of Atari's arcade programmers and designers.
+Many divisions, such as a telecom division called Ataritel, were scuttled entirely.

 In 1985, Atari Corp. introduced a 16-bit computer design, the Atari ST. While technically far inferior to the Commodore Amiga, the ST was marketed much more adeptly, and quickly cornered the 16-bit market.
 Later, though, it would drop off when customers realized how much superior the Amiga was.